-A small group of very able pupils are offered the opportunity to take Additional Mathematics (Syllabus: OCR FSMQ 6993).
-These lessons take place once a week during lunchtime during year 10 and year 11.
+A small group of mathematicians working at an advanced level are offered the opportunity to take Additional Mathematics (Syllabus: OCR FSMQ 6993).
+These lessons usually take place once a week during lunchtime during year 10 and year 11.

 Key Stage 3

-AS of September 2016 we are commencing a new format for the study of languages at Yavneh College.
-In Year 7 half of the year group will study French and the other half Spanish for three hours in each two-week lesson cycle.
-In Year 8 the languages are switched.
-By the end of Year 8 all pupils will have learned one year of French and one year of Spanish.
-In Y9, pupils will select one language to focus on with a view to continuing hopefully to GCSE.
+Typically in Year 7 half of the year group study French and the other half Spanish, for three hours in each two-week cycle.
+In Year 8, pupils continue with their allocated language.
+By the end of Year 8 all pupils will have studied their allocated language for two years.
+In Year 9, many pupils will select one of these languages to take on to GCSE.

 The Modern Foreign Languages Department firmly believes in bringing language to life.
-We do this in a variety of ways using games, role-play, pair work.
-These activities help pupils learn to be confident in interacting with each other in French and Spanish.
-During lessons, equal emphasis is placed on the four language skills: Listening, Reading, Writing and Speaking.
-We make good use of our IT facilities and use computer games and language learning programmes together with text and work books to help pupils with their studies in the classroom and at home.
+We do this in a variety of ways using games, role-play and pair work.
+The activities help pupils learn to be confident in their interactions with each other in French and Spanish.
+During lessons, equal emphasis is placed on the four language skills: listening, reading, writing and speaking.
+We make good use of our ICT facilities and use computer games and language learning programmes together with text and workbooks to help pupils with their studies in the classroom and at home.

 Key Stage 4